 - Home in disrepair or requiring maintenance or renovation

-- Criminal Record, false declarations, or “moral hazard”
+- A criminal record, false declarations, or “moral hazard”

-- Change in situation (also known as a material change in risk)
+- Change in a situation (also known as a material change in risk)

-What Can I Do When I Have Too Many Insurance Claims?
+What Can I Do if I Have Too Many Insurance Claims?

 - How much was each claim worth?